HallaSurvivor/Blog/_posts/2022-05-16-locale-basics.md

 [^10]:
     Though this sounds much more exciting than it is...
 Prepare to be underwhelmed :P

+[^11]:
+    In the same way that propositional geometric theories all have a classifying locale, more general _predicate_ geometric theories admit a classifying _topos_!

+    Since every algebraic theory is geometric, this tells us that there's a topos $\mathcal{G}$ so that for any topos $\mathcal{E}$, the "$\mathcal{E}-points of $\mathcal{G}$" are exactly group objects in $\mathcal{E}$!

+[^12]:
+    And is one of the big reasons to favor locales over topological spaces!
+    Locales behave _much_ better under this interpretation, basically because their theorems are provable constructively.
+Since the slice category of locales over $Y$ is equivalent to the category of locales internal to
+    $\mathsf{Sh}(Y)$, this means that anything we prove (constructively) about locales is _immediately_ true for bundles of locales as well!

+[^13]:
+    I feel like this is particularly economical for a few reasons:

+    First, posets and lattices are simple combinatorial objects that you can understand without much background in abstract algebra or topology.
+We also get two "levels" of categories out of this, since every poset is a category in its own right, but we can also consider the category of posets, or any one of the zoo of categories of lattices.

+    In fact, the zoo of lattice categories is nice, because it forces you to acknowledge that it's the _arrows_ that matter.
+After all, frames (which we'll define soon) and complete heyting algebras are the same thing!
+    We can only distinguish between the categories because the homomorphisms are different.

+    This means that we can see categorical constructions in multiple lights very quickly: Products in a poset are meets, while products in the _category_ of posets are given by a poset of tuples.
+Adjoint functors between posets are [galois connections][2], while adjoint functors between the categories of posets and meet semilattices might be a free/forgetful pair, etc.

+[^14]:
+    Which I'd like to prove in its own blog post... hopefully a shorter one, since the proof really isn't that bad.

+    For the impatient reader (or if I never get to it) you can find a proof in Johnstone's _Stone Spaces_, section II.1.7

 [1]: https://en.wikipedia.org/wiki/Pointless_topology
 [2]: https://en.wikipedia.org/wiki/Galois_connection
 [3]: https://ncatlab.org/nlab/show/frame